oldnomad/picosocks5/src/picosocks5.md

     for no limit.
 Default is 0 (no limit).
 Maximum timeout is 3600 seconds (one hour), any value higher than that will be interpreted as 3600.

+`--network` [!]_address_[/_bits_],...
+:   Specify rules allowing and disallowing IPv4 or IPv6 networks for
+    incoming client connections.

+    Note that rules are processed in order until the first match, so if a subnetwork has to be excluded from a larger allowed network, disallow rule should precede allow rule.

+    By default all addresses are allowed.
+However, if at least one rule (allow or disallow) is specified, an address is allowed only if it has a matching allow rule.

 `-u` _user_, `--user` _user_
 :   Drop privileges to specified user.
 User can be a user name or
     a numeric UID.